raoket/calico-cloud-demokit/modules/04-deploy-nginx.md

 kubectl -n ingress-nginx get svc ingress-nginx-controller -o wide
 ```

 Expect controller pods `Running` and the `ingress-nginx-controller` service to have an external IP/hostname.

+⚠️ **Note**: On cloud providers (AWS, GCP, Azure), it may take **2–5 minutes** for the LoadBalancer service to provision and the DNS hostname to become reachable.
+If the EXTERNAL-IP/hostname shows up but isn’t responding yet, wait a bit — this is normal.

 2. **Browse or curl**